 Operational Definition: “Flipped-Classroom” is now a common term.
 For my purpose in this article, a flipped-classroom is defined as learning the basic content (recorded lectures, readings and other research) taking place outside the “zoom sessions” that are reserved solely for “live,” face-to-face discussions between all the students and their professor.

-Though there is a long history of online courses, increased knowledge about learning related to media psychology, advancing technology (including rapidly improving Learning Management Systems, such as Canvas) and the growing ranks of individuals with the highly-developed knowledge and skills to move this field forward, are now advanced and positioned to dramatically elevate today’s online courses to a very effective and successful level.
+Though there is a long history of online courses, increased knowledge about learning related to media psychology, advancing technology (including rapidly improving Learning Management Systems, such as Canvas) and the growing ranks of individuals with the highly-developed knowledge and skills to move this field forward are now advanced and positioned to dramatically elevate today’s online courses to a very effective and successful level.
 The lack of individuals with necessary component skills, available technology, and student receptivity are no longer critical obstacles to progress… they are propellants.

 Online courses and program offerings are increasing worldwide.
 The reality is that “distance is dead” or dying in the few outposts where boundaries or other impediments still remain to be overcome.
 The integration of blended and online courses and programs is a way of the future.
 The 21st-century online course has now completely eclipsed the electronic courses of the past century.
-The enthusiastic faculty sharing experiences at the CODEL annual conference is a model of sharing and evaluating best practices in this new education frontier.
+The enthusiastic faculty sharing experiences at the CODEL annual conference is a model of sharing and evaluating best practices in this new educational frontier.

-Following are twelve best practices, informed by my years of training and practice in psychology and education, coupled with contemporary research in online teaching and learning.
+Following are 12 best practices, informed by my years of training and practice in psychology and education, coupled with contemporary research in online teaching and learning.
 My experience and intentional treatment of the course development as a research project were significant factors in creating and teaching this course successfully online.

 12 Online Best Practices in Community College Leadership and Administration